MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 13. Press Save and Apply.

-> Now both sites have full access to the LAN of the other Site through the Wireguard Tunnel.
-For additional networks just add more Allowed IPs to the Wireguard Endpoints and adjust the firewall rules to allow the traffic.
+> Now both sites have full access to the LAN of the other Site through the WireGuard Tunnel.
+For additional networks just add more Allowed IPs to the WireGuard Endpoints and adjust the firewall rules to allow the traffic.
 {: .prompt-info }